kingcreek/42-Malloc_tester/README.md

 ```

 To make everything a little easier, from the docker command you can copy the project to the machine that runs Docker.
-`/path/to/your/program` refers to your local project
+`/path/to/your/program` refers to your local project.

-`/program_name` refers to the project path within the machine in Docker
+`/program_name` refers to the project path within the machine in Docker.

 # USAGE
 -Make sure that your program and its libraries, if you use any (ft_printf, libft...) have been compiled with the `-g` flag